LomG19/active-directory-domain-service/README.md

+Prepared by MUGISHA Loic

 # AD Homelab README

-# 🏠 Active Directory Homelab – Windows Server 2025
+# Active Directory Homelab – Windows Server 2025

-## 🔧 Project Overview
+## Project Overview

 This is a hands-on homelab project where I set up a secure and functional Active Directory (AD) environment using **Windows Server 2025** as the Domain Controller and two Windows 10 clients.
 The goal was to simulate a real-world IT infrastructure that includes proper Group Policy configurations, user access control, software deployment, and delegation practices.
 I also got to troubleshoot common AD issues along the way.

 ---

-## 🖥️ Homelab Infrastructure
+## Homelab Infrastructure

 | Component | Details |
 | --- | --- |